 The Pediatric Critical Care Medicine Fellowship is a three-year subspecialty training program designed to follow residency training in pediatrics or combined internal medicine-pediatrics.
-The fellowship program seeks to develop outstanding clinicians, educators, researchers and leaders in pediatric critical care medicine.
+The fellowship program seeks to develop outstanding clinicians, educators, researchers, and leaders in pediatric critical care medicine.
 With one fellow per training level, we are a small program with the ability to prioritize educational goals.
 Curricula will vary as they are tailored to individual fellow circumstances, career goals, American Board of Pediatrics approval, and other needs.

-OHSU is where healing, teaching and discovery come together.
-As Oregon’s only academic health center and medical school, we provide comprehensive health care, educate the next generation of pediatric intensivists and explore new solutions to healthcare problems.
+OHSU is where healing, teaching, and discovery come together.
+As Oregon’s only academic health center and medical school, we provide comprehensive healthcare, educate the next generation of pediatric intensivists, and explore new solutions to healthcare problems.

-The Pediatric Critical Care Fellowship at Doernbecher Chidren’s Hospital trains academic physicians with an emphasis on provision of excellent patient care.
+The Pediatric Critical Care Fellowship at Doernbecher Children’s Hospital trains academic physicians with an emphasis on provision of excellent patient care.
 We specifically focus on training compassionate and collegial physicians with strong communication skills and who work well in interdisciplinary teams.
 Given the multidisciplinary nature of critical care, strong teamwork is at the core of what we do and teach.

 We have a diverse patient population providing breadth to the training of our fellows.
 In addition to our very experienced PICU faculty, we have an exceptional and comprehensive team of pediatric subspecialists to support the care of these patients and who are involved in the training of our fellows.
 Our graduating fellows excel in the management of critically ill children with multisystem disease.

 With a PICU serving Oregon, southern Washington, eastern Idaho, and northern California, the fellows are exposed to a broad range of patients from rural and urban settings.
-They become adept in managing the complex transport of patients over long disances, using various modes of transport.
+They become adept in managing the complex transport of patients over long distances, using various modes of transport.
 Fellows will accompany our dedicated pediatric critical care transport PANDA Team on a select subset of transports longitudinally throughout training, with roles commensurate with their advancing skill levels.
 Another crucial aspect of care across long distances is the use of telemedicine.
 OHSU is home to one of the largest, most comprehensive telehealth networks in the world, and PICU fellows receive training in this important outreach modality.

-We strive to develop fellows who are aware of the physical, cognitive, psychological and social impact critical care admission has on patients and families in both the short and long term encompassed by the Post-Intensive Care Syndrome.
+We strive to develop fellows who are aware of the physical, cognitive, psychological, and social impact critical care admission has on patients and families in both the short and long term encompassed by the post-intensive care syndrome.
 Fellows participate in our critical care and neurotrauma recovery program through both inpatient consultation and outpatient follow-up.
 This is the only program of its kind on the West Coast.
-Fellows are educated in identification and management of Post Intensive Care Syndrome through a multidisciplinary team that includes faculty in Pediatric Critical Care, Neurology, and Neuropsychology.
+Fellows are educated in identification and management of post-intensive care syndrome through a multidisciplinary team that includes faculty in Pediatric Critical Care, Neurology, and Neuropsychology.
 Fellows will experience first-hand the range of recovery seen in patients surviving critical illness and acquired brain injury.

 We believe that hard work today can result in a better tomorrow.
 To that end, fellows are trained in Quality Improvement (QI) science and methodology.
 Fellows participate in one or more team-based interdisciplinary projects aimed at improving patient care and safety, and over time develop skills to design, implement, and lead these projects independently.